 Next payday came around and I purchased an RIA 1911 Tactical.
-Being that it only came with one magazine in the box, I picked up two spare magazines for it in the store.
-The only ones the sales staff had were a Mec-Gar and a Kimpro Tac mag, so those were what I bought with it.
+Being that it only came with one magazine in the box, I picked up two spare mags for it in the store.
+The only ones the sales staff had were a Mec-Gar and a Kimpro Tac mag, so those were what I bought.

 A hypothesis germinated in my mind as I loaded the Act Mag, slammed it home and hit the slide release.
-Sure enough it failed to feed again.
-I downloaded the mag, stuck the same hollow point rounds into the Kimber mag in the same order as they were in the Act Mag.
-Fed and fired without incident.
+Sure enough, it failed to feed again.
+I unloaded the mag, stuck the same hollow point rounds into the Kimber mag in the same order as they were in the Act Mag.
+They fed and fired without incident.

-If his clients are taking their 1911s to his high-intensity training course with their factory no-name mags that came with their pistols, its not a stretch to assume they wouldn’t have any better luck than I would with the RIA’s included magazine regarding failures.
-Its no wonder James Yeager and a lot of others would think the 1911’s a jam o matic!
+If his clients are taking their 1911s to his high-intensity training course with the factory no-name mags that came with their pistols, its not a stretch to assume they wouldn’t have any better luck than I would with the magazines RIA included.
+It’s no wonder Yeager and a lot of others would think the 1911 is a jam-o-matic.

-To ensure my letter isn’t a sample of 1, my Remington R1 that’s in the video I made works 100% with Kimber mags.
-The factory no-name one it came with caused a feed malfunction with hollow point PMC ammo, ammo that same exact pistol fired without incident in a Kimpro mag.
-Incidentally its the same brand of ammunition I initially shot though my Rock Island 1911.
+To ensure my letter isn’t a sample of one, my Remington R1 that’s in the video I made works 100% with Kimber mags.
+The factory no-name mag it came with caused a feed malfunction with hollow point PMC ammo, ammo that same exact pistol fired without incident from a Kimpro mag.
+It’s the same brand of ammunition I initially shot though that Rock Island 1911.

-At this point it is wise to consider what separates the choice 1911 magazine from the substandard.
-Comparing my Kimber Kim-Pro Tac mag to the parkerized no-name 8 rounder that awaited me in the Remington R1’s box, we can see some important differences right away.
+At this point it’s wise to consider what separates a choice 1911 magazine from the substandard.
+Comparing my Kimber Kim-Pro Tac mag to the parkerized no-name 8-rounder that awaited me in the Remington R1 box, we can see some important differences right away.